The Gorges of the Verdon

 Lake Sainte Croix – Holy Cross Lake

-I have to say that taking a bath in Sainte Croix lake was really a nice experience, but above all refreshing.
-Temperatures in Provence in summer are always very high during the day, so if you have the chance during your trip, I highly recommend you stop and take time for a rest and take a bath in the turquoise waters of the lake.
+Temperatures in Provence in the summer are always very high during the day, so if you have the chance during your trip, I highly recommend stopping and taking time for a rest and a swim in the turquoise waters of the lake.

 Verdon a paradise for sportsmen